madra/bitscrow/README.txt

-EscrowCoins
+BitScrow
 =============================
-Secure Bitcoin and LiteCoin Escrow Service Written in Django Builtin MailGun and Analytics Support
+Secure N-M   Bitcoin and LiteCoin Escrow Service Written in Django Builtin MailGun and Analytics Support

 Requirements for Webescrow app